changsongyang/cncf-cks/minimize_microservice_vulnerabilities/runtime_sandboxes.md

 See https://gvisor.dev/docs/user_guide/containerd/quick_start/

-### ✅ Setup a RuntimeClass to designate which Pod need to run sandboxed runtime

 ## What is RuntimeClass?

 A **RuntimeClass** is a resource that defines runtime configuration for Pods.
 By defining a `RuntimeClass`, you can select specific runtime features such as container runtime sandbox for certain Pods in `spec.runtimeClassName`.